e271828e/Flight.jl/docs/notes/design/framework_spec.md

-field scatters into its field's block at `T`", which is what makes derivative completeness structural rather than a matter of author discipline; guards against their probe-derived condition form (below); `g` against the `z` shape; handlers against the §5.2 return law, key by key.
+field scatters into its field's block at `T`", which is what makes derivative completeness structural rather than a matter of author discipline; guards against their probe-derived condition form (below); `g` against the `z` shape; handlers against the §5.2 return law, key by key;
+`project` against `X`'s own shape at `T`, **complete** — the same predicate as a handler's `x` key, since its result is written back to the buffer wholesale at both of §9.1's schedule positions, and a projection with a mode-dependent branch first executes its second branch at run time.

 **Handler returns, key by key.** The returned NamedTuple's key set is checked
 first: an unknown key, or a key naming a store the component does not declare,